zhaoweih/Shadowsocks-Tutorial/README_en.md

 [中文版本](./README.md)

 > Note: This article was translated by ChatGPT and reviewed by myself.
 We apologize for any semantic inaccuracies.
+>
+> This article is optimized and adjusted for the Chinese network.
+Some parts of the content may not be relevant for readers outside of China.

 **[Table of Contents](https://github.com/zhaoweih/Shadowsocks-Tutorial/wiki/目录)**